flatironinstitute/sciware/14_TestingPackaging/main.md

 ## Future Sessions

+- May 13 3-4pm: Chat and office hour (followup from today)
 - Week of June 14 (date TBD): Intro to Git/GitHub
 - July 8: Intro to IDEs and Debugging
 - Suggest topics and vote on options in #sciware Slack